coastalwhite/intro-power-analysis/src/compiling/toolchains.md

-# Compiling your own algorithms

-This walkthrough provides most of the precompiled code you might need.
-However, in order to do some of the provided exercises and do some experimentation yourself, you might want to compile some algorithm.
-To do this, there are two things we need.
-The toolchain to compile to our specific microprocessor architecture and the low-level source code to compile.

-## Toolchains
+# Installing Toolchains

+> **What will this section cover?**
+>
+> * Installing the ARM toolchain
+> * Compiling code

-In order to compile code which is usable for our specific microprocessor architecture, we need to toolchain for that architecture.
-As said in the [introduction chapter](../intro.md), this walkthrough is using the [CW Lite Arm] variant and therefore here we will show how to install the [ARM toolchain].
+In order to compile code which is usable for our specific microprocessor architecture, we need the toolchain for that specific architecture.
+As said in the [introduction chapter](../intro.md), this walkthrough is using the [ChipWhisperer Lite ARM][CW LITE ARM] board.
+Therefore, this section will show how to install the [ARM toolchain].
 For other toolchains, have a look at the [ChipWhisperer documentation](https://chipwhisperer.readthedocs.io/en/latest/prerequisites.html#compilers).

 ## Installing the ARM toolchain

-Information on the ARM can be found [here](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads).
+Information on the ARM toolchain can be found [here](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads).

 ### Windows and macOS

-por *Windows* and *macOS*, the installer on the [ARM developer website](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) should be enough to install the ARM embedded toolchain.
+For *Windows* and *macOS*, the installer on the [ARM developer website](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) should be enough to install the ARM embedded toolchain.